Be a Society Volunteer

 13. Julie Goforth: Chief Technology Officer for EWS, as of 2022.
 Member of the Board of Directors.
 Manages our web presence and digital preservation efforts.
 Julie has worked with the Smithsonian Institution Archives, the Waterford Foundation, and Oatlands Historic House & Gardens.

-14. Barry Harrelson, MS: Editor of the Edwin Washington Society.
-Conducts quality control analysis of reports and is Development Editor for the Dirt Don’t Burn Book.
+15. Barry Harrelson, MS: Former Editor of the Edwin Washington Society.
+Conducted quality control analysis of reports and is Development Editor for the Dirt Don’t Burn Book.
 Copy Editor for the Bulletin of Loudoun County History.

-15. Randy Ihara: Civil rights advocate.
-Member of the Board of Directors.
-Treasurer, as of 2022.
+16. Randy Ihara: Civil rights advocate.
+Retired member of the Board of Directors.
+Was treasurer, in 2022.

 18. Pastor Carlos Lawson: Member of the Board of Directors.
 Lead expert on Conklin and the Prosperity Baptist Church.
 Coordinated a team of church volunteers who were critical to the success of Dirt Don’t Burn, 2018.
 Also, Chaplain of the Edwin Washington Project.